-A number of factors are known to increase breast cancer risk, but some newly discovered factors have not been incorporated into breast cancer risk prediction models.
-This study incorporates some of these risk factors, such as genetics, smoking, and drinking, to give white women in the U.S. a more individualized breast cancer risk assessment.
+A number of factors are known to increase breast cancer risk, but some of these factors have not been included in models to predict breast cancer risk.
+This study looks at an updated model that includes some of these factors, such as genetics, smoking, and drinking.
+The goal of the model is to give women a more individualized breast cancer risk assessment.
 (6/29/16)

 Research has identified lifestyle and environmental factors such as alcohol consumption, smoking, menstrual and/or reproductive history, hormone use, height, and weight that can increase breast cancer risk.
 We now also know about common changes in DNA called “single nucleotide polymorphisms” (SNPs) that can also increase breast cancer risk.
 SNPs are different from mutations in BRCA or other genes found on hereditary cancer panels, as they have been shown to only slightly modify cancer risk.
 Researchers want to incorporate this information into a breast cancer risk prediction model to identify those women who are at higher risk of developing breast cancer.